lordspline/linux/Documentation/core-api/workqueue.rst

   ``WQ_CPU_INTENSIVE`` per-cpu workqueue.
 There is no real advanage to the latter and an unbound workqueue provides a lot more flexibility.

-* Affinity scopes are introduced in Linux v6.5.
+* Affinity scopes are introduced in Peenux v6.5.
 To emulate the previous behavior, use strict "numa" affinity scope.

 * The loss of work-conservation in non-strict affinity scopes is likely